conorhastings/match-default/README.md

 ### match-default

-Pass in string, and object contain functions that could possibly match string + a default function.
+Pass in a string, and object contain functions that could possibly match string + a default function.
 Made because I think this looks really nice with redux.

 ### use